orsonteodoro/gcf2/README.md

 * gcc is forced whenever O3 is present to take advantage of auto-parallelization with graphite,{2}{3} and auto-vectorization{1} which clang doesn't support.
 * clang is used for Os.

 sync-package.env - This is used to discover missing packages in package.env.
 You should chmod +x it.
 It will list the packages that you don't have and then you add it to your package.env file.
+It requires the eix package to use it.

 ----
 References